liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-3.md

 </div>

-Dan Spuring, VP of Tech Services at Getty came out of the gate with a strong message.
+Dan Spurling, VP of Tech Services at Getty came out of the gate with a strong message.
 His [GSD](http://www.urbandictionary.com/define.php?term=GSD) t-shirt giving you a clear understanding of who he is.
 His talk about creating a culture of Puppet adoption at his company was a great story of how challenging it can be to move various business units with projects of various ages to a configuration-management (with Puppet) ethos.